erewok/haskpy-dependency-graphs/README.md

 * ~~Only works on relative paths for the moment!~~

-* There is no real attempt at error handling at this point, and there are likely to be some errors...
+* There is only minimal attempt at error handling at this point.

 * No performance analysis has been done.
 This may not work for larger applications